guzmandrade-wds/wp-block-converter/README.md

 composer require alleyinteractive/wp-block-converter
 ```

-This project is built to be used in a WordPress environment, so it is
+This project is built to be used in a WordPress environment, so it is recommended to use this
-recommended to use this package in a WordPress plugin or theme.
-Using it in
+package in a WordPress plugin or theme.
+Using it in isolation is not supported at this time.
+This
-isolation is not supported at this time.
+package does not use any NPM library such as `@wordpress/blocks` to convert HTML to blocks.

 ## Usage